TyHil/browser/README.md

 # browser
-A web browser devolped by LASA high school students for the 2021 advanced computer science class final project.
+A web browser developed by LASA high school students for the 2021 advanced computer science class final project.
 ## Documentation

 ## Dependencies